utkarshgpt71/CS_6110_Project/README.md

 	python poly_solver.py Poly_Inputs/<filename>.poly 					OR
 	python poly_solver.py Inter_Poly_inpits/<filename>.poly             These inputs will not run to completion

+	For inputs that run longer than 10 seconds, the script will print out information about no. of solutions every 10 seconds.
+It also writes out a tmp.log file with the same information.

 	6. ver2poly: Converts the .v files in Verilog_Benchmarks to .poly format and writes them in a directory Inter_Poly_Inputs.
 This script has a very limited support for the types of operators mentioned in the .v files.
 Can be executed as follows: